PratikBarhate/question-classification/documentation/Execution_Details.md

 fineClass = def.
 Detailed taxonomy can be found at - [Taxonomy](http://cogcomp.org/Data/QA/QC/definition.html).
 2. There are total 7 ML models trained when you execute `./bin/qc.sh train {ml_algo}` command.
 The API to be used / type of ML class to be loaded is decided from the {ml_algo} parameter and each of the 7 models are of the same class.
-3. One model can name as `coarse`, is for predicting the coarseClass.
+3. One model, namely `coarse`, is for predicting the coarseClass.
 To train this model all pf the training data (questions/rows) is used.
 With coarseClass as the target/dependent variable. fineClass is ignored.
 4. Other six are to predict the fine class of the respective coarseClass (`abbr` | `desc` | `enty` | `hum` | `loc` | `num`).
 The training data (questions/rows) which have the specific coarseClass is used for training the particular model.